Level/leveldown/README.md

 ### leveldown#open([options, ]callback)
 <code>open()</code> is an instance method on an existing database object.

+The `callback` function will be called with no arguments when the database has been successfully opened, or with a single `error` argument if the open operation failed for any reason.

 #### `options`

 The optional `options` argument may contain: